Welcome to RAPS

 The RAPS committee organise an annual conference that provides an ideal opportunity for RAPS members to form networks and collaborations, as well as presenting their latest research.
 The RAPS meeting has a strong focus on career development and features a number of plenary speakers who provide an overview of their careers, as well as specialist talks and discussions on areas such as scientific publishing, technology transfer and science journalism.

 RAPS maintains strong links with Macro Group, our parent organisation, whose membership is drawn from academia and industry, and spans the entire career range from research student to senior positions in industry and academia.
 Macro Group is dedicated to furthering Polymer Science in the UK by promoting meetings and fostering interactions.

-The 20th RAPS meeting will be held at The University of Leeds on the 4th - 6th September 2019.
-Invited speakers include Prof Lian Hutchings (University of Durham), Dr Rachel Evans (University of Cambridge), Prof Andrew Wilson (University of Leeds) and Dr Richard England (AstraZeneca).
+The 20th RAPS meeting was held at The University of Leeds on the 4th - 6th September 2019.
+Invited speakers included Prof Lian Hutchings (University of Durham), Dr Rachel Evans (University of Cambridge), Prof Andrew Wilson (University of Leeds) and Dr Richard England (AstraZeneca).
 Please see the previous meetings page for further details.

 Delegates at RAPS 2019, held at the University of Leeds

 History of RAPS